Mrt905/literature-asisstant-llm/README.md

 - Average cost per question: 0.0005$

 The relatively low retrieval scores are due to all papers being on the same topic (tumor microbiome), making chunks semantically similar and harder to distinguish.

+## Acknowledgments

+This project was built as part of the [LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) course by [DataTalks.Club](https://datatalks.club/).